-IMPACT's Digital Sales & Marketing Mastery program begins with an inbound culture workshop to ensure everyone is on the same page.
+IMPACT's They Ask, You Answer Mastery program begins with an inbound culture workshop to ensure everyone is on the same page.

 We've found that having a coach is an essential component of your development.
 After all, Serena Williams knows how to hit a ball, but do you think that means she forgoes a coach?
 No, of course not.

-Just like a pro-athlete employs a coach to help them identify blind spots, the coaches at IMPACT will help you pinpoint areas of your business strategy that need work, provide ongoing training and reviews and keep you accountable.
+Just like a pro athlete employs a coach to help them identify blind spots, the coaches at IMPACT will help you pinpoint areas of your business strategy that need work, provide ongoing training and reviews, and keep you accountable.

-The approximate cost of coaching and training over 12 months is $102,000.
+The approximate cost of coaching and training over your first 12 months is $130,000.

 3. Website redevelopment

 Your website is the foundation of your inbound marketing strategy.
-Hopefully, you already have one, but realistically, it might not perform the way that you need it to in order to become a world class digital marketing case study.
+Hopefully, you already have one, but realistically, it might not perform the way that you need it to in order to become a world-class digital marketing case study.

 HubSpot is our digital marketing automation of choice, and we believe that it is essential to amplifying the impact of content, and being able to accurately track the return on investment content marketing is having.

-Of course, there are many other digital sales and marketing software applications available that will solve for the same problems as HubSpot, but are they the best tools to help you be successful with They Ask, You Answer?
+Of course, there are many other digital sales and marketing software applications available that will solve the same problems as HubSpot, but are they the best tools to help you be successful with They Ask, You Answer?

-With the ability to create content, publish it to your website and social media, email it to your audience, and see how and when your prospects engage with it in their buyer’s journey all in one place, HubSpot makes using They Ask, You Answer more cohesive and easy to manage.
+By giving you the ability to create content, publish it to your website and social media, email it to your audience, and see how and when your prospects engage with it in their buyer’s journey all in one place, HubSpot makes using They Ask, You Answer more cohesive and easy to manage.

-The “cost” of time
+The ‘cost’ of time

 The time commitment required to become a world-class case study is also substantial.

-But, if you are looking for an overnight return then They Ask, You Answer might not be the strategy for you.
+If you are looking for an overnight return then They Ask, You Answer might not be the strategy for you.

-Not only that, but They Ask, You Answer requires a time commitment from everyone across the entire sales, marketing and leadership team.
+Not only that, but They Ask, You Answer requires a time commitment from everyone across the entire sales, marketing, and leadership team.